 - Identify cyber threats.
 A cyber threat is a vulnerability that can be exploited to breach security to cause harm or steal data from your organization.
-Identify threats such as hackers, malware, and other IT security risks, but also consider natural disasters, system failures, human error, adversarial threats, unauthorized access, misuse of information by authorized users, data leaks, loss of data, and service disruption.
+A cybersecurity risk analysis identifies hazards such as hackers, malware, and other IT security risks; and also considers natural disasters, system failures, human error, adversarial threats, unauthorized access, misuse of information by authorized users, data leaks, loss of data, and service disruption.

 - Identify vulnerabilities.
-After you’ve identified the threats facing your organization, you’ll need to assess their impact.
-A vulnerability is a weakness that a threat can exploit.
-Vulnerabilities are identified through vulnerability assessment, audit reports, the NIST vulnerability database, vendor data, incident response teams, and software security analysis.
-Vulnerabilities can be both software-based and physical; how you reduce organizational vulnerabilities will depend on the type.
+After identifying your organization’s threats, you’ll need to assess their impact.
+Exposure is a weakness that a threat can exploit.
+Vulnerabilities are identified through a vulnerability assessment, audit reports, the NIST vulnerability database, vendor data, incident response teams, and software security analysis.
+Vulnerabilities can be software-based or physical; how you reduce organizational vulnerabilities will depend on the type.

-- Analyze controls and implement new controls.
-Controls can be implemented through technical means including hardware or software, encryption, intrusion detection mechanisms, two-factor authentication, automatic updates, or continuous data leak detection.
-They can also be implemented through nontechnical means such as security policies or physical mechanisms like locks or keycard access.
-Controls should be classified as preventative or detective.
+- Analyze controls and implement new rules.
+You can implement controls through technical means, including hardware or software, encryption, intrusion detection mechanisms, two-factor authentication, automatic updates, or continuous data leak detection.
+They can also be implemented through nontechnical means such as security policies or physical tools like locks or keycard access.
+Controls can be preventative or detective.

-- Preventative controls attempt to stop attacks like encryption, antivirus, or continuous security monitoring.
+- Preventative controls attempt to stop attacks through encryption, antivirus, or continuous security monitoring.

-- Detective controls try to discover when an attack has occured like continuous exposure detection.
+- Detective controls try to discover when an attack has occurred, like continuous exposure detection.

 - Calculate the likelihood and impact of various scenarios on a per-year basis.
-Identify the chances of each cyber risk occurring, and the potential impact if the risk does occur.
-Revisit those calculations annually, taking into account new lines of business, operating systems, security threats, and so forth.
+Identify the chances of each cyber risk occurring and the potential harm (ideally in financial terms) if the risk does occur.
+Measure those risks annually, considering new lines of business, operating systems, security threats, and so forth.

 - Prioritize risks based on the cost of prevention versus information value.
-Determine actions for senior management or other stakeholders for risk mitigation using risk level:
+Determine risk mitigation steps that senior management or other stakeholders will need to take, depending on risk level:

 - High: corrective measures to be developed as quickly as possible

-- Medium: corrective measures developed within a reasonable time period
+- Medium: corrective measures developed within a reasonable period

 - Low: decide whether to accept the risk or mitigate

 - Document results from risk assessment reports.
-A risk assessment report will help managers make decisions about budget, policies, and procedures.
-For each identified threat, the report should describe risk, vulnerabilities, and value, along with the impact and likelihood of occurrence, and control recommendations.
+A risk assessment report will help managers decide on budgets, policies, and procedures.
+For each identified threat, the information should describe risk, vulnerabilities, and value, along with the impact and likelihood of occurrence and control recommendations.

-This process will ultimately help you understand your IT infrastructure, what your most valuable data is, and how you can better operate and secure your business.
+This process will help you understand your IT infrastructure, your most valuable data, and how you can better operate and secure your business.

-Create a risk assessment policy that defines what your organization must do periodically, how risk should be addressed and mitigated, and how your organization should carry out subsequent IT infrastructure risk assessments.
+Even fairly small businesses could find that they need to perform multiple risk assessments, guided by multiple security frameworks.
+To avoid “assessment overload,” create a risk assessment policy that defines what your organization must do periodically, how risk should be addressed and mitigated, and how the organization should carry out subsequent IT infrastructure risk assessments.

-Larger organizations may have their internal IT teams lead the effort, but businesses that lack an IT department might need to outsource the task to a firm that specializes in IT risk assessment.
+Ideally a dedicated in-house team will process your security risk assessments, but assembling a complete risk assessment team may be difficult depending on your industry and the size of your organization.
+Larger organizations may have their internal IT teams lead the effort.
+Businesses that lack an IT department might need to outsource the task to a firm specializing in IT risk assessment.

-No matter the size of your organization or your industry, GRC software can help.
+No matter the size of your organization or your industry, a risk management software can help.

-Whether your organization has its own IT team to conduct a cyber risk assessment, or it outsources the task to an IT risk assessment company, ZenGRC can help make the process easier for you.
+Whether your organization has its own IT team to conduct a cyber risk assessment or outsources the task to an IT risk assessment company, ZenRisk can help make the process easier for you.

-ZenGRC from Reciprocity is a governance, risk, and compliance platform that can help your organization implement, manage, and monitor your cyber risk management framework as well as remediation tasks.
+ZenRisk from Reciprocity is a governance, risk, and compliance platform that can help your organization implement, manage, and monitor your cyber risk management framework and remediation tasks.

-Helping you prioritize tasks so that everyone knows what to do and when to do it, ZenGRC includes user-friendly dashboards that makes it easy to review “to do” and “completed” tasks.
+Helping you prioritize tasks so that everyone knows what to do and when to do it, ZenRisk includes user-friendly dashboards that make it easy to review “to do” and “completed” tasks.

-ZenGRC’s “single source of truth” audit-trail document repository also lets you quickly access the evidence you need when audit time rolls around, including data confidentiality, integrity, and availability as required by law.
+ZenRisk’s “single source of truth” audit trail document repository lets you quickly access the evidence you need when audit time rolls around, including data confidentiality, integrity, and availability as required by law.

-ZenGRC is also equipped to help your organization streamline management for the entire lifecycle of all your relevant cybersecurity risk management frameworks including PCI-DSS, HIPAA, and more.
+ZenRisk is also equipped to help your organization streamline management for the entire lifecycle of all your relevant cybersecurity risk management frameworks, including the Payment Card Industry Data Security Standard (PCI-DSS), HIPAA, and more.

-Contact us today for a free consultation and demo to get started on the path to worry-free cyber risk management, the Zen way.
+Try it free and get started on the path to worry-free cyber risk management, the Zen way.